lana-20/mobile-app-types/README.md

 - Hosted on the internet → navigate to URL
 - Use web technologies
 - Deployment is not constrained by the underlying platform
+- Can save some [progressive] web apps (PWAs) to the home screen, so it feels more like opening a native app.

   ### ➕ Advantages
   - Immediacy